The-Egg-Corp/modm8/README.md

 </details>

 ## Installing
-While there are currently no official releases, you can dev builds under the latest [Crossplatform Build](https://github.com/The-Egg-Corp/modm8/actions/workflows/build.yml) action.
+There are currently no official releases.
+You can download dev builds under the latest [Crossplatform Build](https://github.com/The-Egg-Corp/modm8/actions/workflows/build.yml) action.

 ## Building from source
 1. Clone this repository.